 The Group uses the debt-to-equity ratio to manage capital.
 This ratio is the total debt divided by the total capital.
 The total debt is derived from the total liabilities on the balance sheet.
 The total capital and equity include share capital, capital surplus, retained earnings, other equity and non-controlling interest.

 The Group's collective quantitative data is as follows:

-De cember 31, 2023 December 31, 2022
+December 31, 2024

-Total liabilities \$ 363,400 353,134
+Total liabilities \$ 310,795 363,400

-Total equity \$ 431,185 425,195
+Total equity \$ 437,332 431,185

-Debt-to-equity ratio 84.28% 83.05%
+Debt-to-equity ratio 71.07% 84.28%

 (x) Non-cash financing activities